 The amount of inbound and outbound calls recorded in a certain period can be a determiner of their team’s efficiency.
-Usually, both the increase and decrease of customer calls can indicate the level of satisfaction customers experience in a certain product or service.
+Usually, both the increase and decrease in customer calls can indicate the level of satisfaction customers experience with a certain product or service.

-While CSAT and NPS help in measuring satisfaction, internal call auditing can determine the root cause of their negative feedback, if any.
+While CSAT and NPS help measure satisfaction, internal call auditing can determine the root cause of their negative feedback, if any.

-Clients can give a simple checklist in auditing each customer call and analyze its quality.
+Clients can give a simple checklist in auditing each customer call and analyze its individual quality.

 Average calls per agent

-In line with measuring call quantity, it’s as well important to measure the average calls an agent makes or receives per day.
+In line with measuring call quantity, measuring the average number of calls an agent makes or receives daily is essential.